 TIP: Pumpkin beer as the liquid of choice adds so much flavor.
-For this post we used Lakefront Brewery Inc. Spiced Pumpkin Lager (one of few pumpkin lagers brewed in the world, usually pumpkin beers are ales).
-It is very rich with intense spice notes and sweetness, yet dry and beautifully brings out the flavors of the pork.
+It is rich with intense spice notes and sweetness and beautifully brings out the flavors of the pork.

 NOTE: If cooking a larger piece of pork tenderloin you definitely need to use a larger heavy bottomed skillet and increase the rest of the ingredients (simply click on the servings number in the recipe card below and slide the bar, the ingredient amounts will adjust.

 - Mix the salt, pepper and ground cinnamon to create a rub for the pork tenderloin and set aside.

 - Peel and slice the apples (leaving the skin on a few slices is a good way to add a varying texture element; optional).
 Be sure not to slice them too thin because they will turn to mush during cooking.